 The Uji Princesses by Matsuoka Eikyu, 1912.
 Pair of six-panel folding screens, color on silk. . . . . . . . . . . . .

 Bridal Palanquin with Arabesque Foliage, Wild Ginger Leaves and Family Crests.
 Edo period, 1856.
-Lacquered wood with gold and silver hiramaki-e; gilt and silvered copper fittings; interior paintings: ink, color, and gold on paper; blinds: bamboo and silk; window screens: silk.
+Lacquered wood with gold and silver hiramaki-e; gilt and silvered copper fittings.
+The interior paintings are scenes from The Tale of Genji: ink, color, and gold on paper; blinds: bamboo and silk; window screens: silk.

 . . . . . . . . . . . .